CLI Reference

 {"ops": [{"op": "name", "args": {...}}, ...]}

 There are 36 operations in total.
 Operations are executed in order.
+Objects created by earlier ops are immediately available to later ops in the same patch (you can add_entity then add_field referencing it).
 If any operation fails, execution stops and the failure index is reported.
 On failure, the output file is not written.
 Retry with the original input file.
 Required arguments are shown in bold; optional arguments are in [brackets].

 Entity Operations